Layne is hugely interested in natural health and remedies. Rosehip oil has been her go-to moisturizier.

 Rosehip oil is good for so many things!
 It helps reduce acne scars, rosacea, dryness, oil imbalances, dark circles, aging, etc.—the list goes on.
-It's also all natural and does not contain harsh chemicals and mystery ingredients.
-Maybe like me and have hopped around from moisturizer to moisturizer (my gosh can they be expensive) to find the perfect one.
+It's also all-natural and does not contain harsh chemicals and mystery ingredients.
+Maybe you're like me and have hopped around from moisturizer to moisturizer (my gosh can they be expensive) to find the perfect one.
 Well, here's your solution.

-I've used hyaluronic acid (even the supplements), jojoba, apple cider vinegar toner, 70+ dollar designer creams made in Beverly Hills—I've really tried everything for good skin.
+I've used hyaluronic acid (even the supplements), jojoba, apple cider vinegar toner, $70.00+ designer creams made in Beverly Hills—I've really tried everything for good skin.
 One day I was reading up on rosehip seed oil and noticed all of the benefits.
-I went to my nearest market, Wholefoods, and found a bottle of serum for $9.00.
+I went to my nearest market, Whole Foods, and found a bottle of serum for $9.00.

 The results have been amazing.
-The first day I used rosehip oil on my face, my husband commented on how I looked refreshed.
 My redness and scarring have diminished.
 My skin is less dry.
-My skin hydration has balanced out all over my face and I had a reduction in breakouts and the severity of my breakouts.
+My skin hydration has balanced out all over my face, and I had a reduction in breakouts and the severity of my breakouts.

 How to Use Rosehip Oil